-When you first begin to organize a training, you first want to think about dates and times that would be most beneficial for the participants and farmer.
-Typically, we find that winter and summer months will be the best times to schedule a training as farmers will be more available to host the hands on portion of the training vs. having it during the spring planting and fall harvest months.
-Keep in mind that summer months may be additionally beneficial as participants can see more ongoing activities and equipment being used around the farm.
+When you first begin to organize a training, you first want to think about dates and times that would be most beneficial for the participants and the farmer/rancher.
+Typically, we find that winter and summer months will be the best times to schedule a training as farmers/ranchers will be more available to host the hands on portion of the training vs. having it during the spring planting and fall harvest months.
+Keep in mind that summer months may be additionally beneficial as participants can see more ongoing activities and equipment being used around the farm/ranch than what is put away in storage for winter.